Frequently asked questions. Click on a question for the answer.

 • Weather is not a cause for cancellation since trips run rain or shine.

 • Make sure you and everyone in your group has read and understands the cancellation policy.

 • We reserve the right to alter the trip start and end points and length based on water levels at the time of the trip and the ability level of participants.

 • Remember to choose a trip that suits you and your entire group’s needs and abilities.
 Our office staff is happy to answer questions that may help you determine an appropriate trip for your group.
 There will be no credits or refunds issued if a trip is changed to one of lesser value.

 • We reserve the right to refuse service to anyone judged to be under the influence of drugs or alcohol, and no refunds will be offered.

 • Your reservation is confirmation of your agreement to this cancellation policy.

 There is a dog traveling with me.
 Is there a doggie daycare?

 What is your rafting season?

-Our 2017 rafting season is from May 1st through September 17th.
+Our rafting season is typically from May 1st through mid-September.
 Spring run-off usually occurs during late May through mid-June, depending on snowpack and temperatures in the high country.
 This is when the water is fast, cold, and big.
 Once the snowpack has mostly melted by July the river comes down a bit to a more moderate but still super fun level for the rest of the season.